lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 Other SPI_DEVICE features (Generic, Flash, Passthrough) CSRs do not affect the TPM feature.

 Update TPM_ACCESS_0, TPM_ACCESS_1 CSRs.
-The TPM submodule uses TPM_ACCESS_x.activeLocality to determine if the TPM_STS is returned to the SB.
+The TPM submodule uses TPM_ACCESS_x.activeLocality to determine if the TPM_STS is returned to the host system.
 The SW may configure TPM_CFG.hw_reg_dis and/or TPM_CFG.invalid_locality to fully control the TPM transactions.

 ### TPM mode: FIFO and CRB